ENDANGERED: "The Future of Love" (Pt. I of III)

 So what's the deal with "ethical" Palo Santo?

 Coffee & chocolate are two great examples of marketplaces where one can find outdated business models still dominating the scene in modern times.
 Inhumane labor standards and environmentally-harmful cultivation practices that continue to be fueled by a handful of mega-sized incumbents that value the dollar over all else.
 Eventually, a handful of smaller-sized and more sustainably-oriented participants find their way into the trade.
 Like many of their customers, they do not resonate with these harmfully archaic business models, so they make a conscious choice to create an alternative path that helps provide a solution to the real problems that currently exist in the market.
 They do this by building conscious supply chains directly at the source to facilitate a transparent trade model & to ultimately promote the betterment of the members of these supply chains who are historically marginalized the most: the producers.
 These companies that begin as small startups eventually expand into well-established influencers in their respective marketplaces, simply by the continued embodiment of their ethically-aligned business practices, made possible only through the support of their customers who share a similar worldview.
-This new wave of conscious businesses who promote sustainability and humane treatment, continue to displace the outdated incumbents by 1% of the global marketshare at a time, year-after-year, as the end consumers continue to cast their purchase votes for the vision they choose to support.
+This wave of conscious businesses who promote sustainability and humane treatment, continue to displace the outdated incumbents by 1% of the global marketshare at a time, year-after-year, as the end consumers continue to cast their purchase votes for the vision they choose to support.

 One can find numerous conscious companies in each of these trades operating successfully, with "success" being measured by positive social-impact & ethical economic empowerment.
 When properly implemented, a conscious business model allows for a positive feedback loop of environmental, social, & economic growth that ultimately rewards all of those involved for doing things the right way.
-Palo Santo (Bursera graveolens) is a product that requires responsible global actors who can mindfully respect the entirety of its life-cycle: from its original context as a tree in the forest, to its role as a globally traded aromatherapy product used in spiritual practices around the world.
+Palo Santo (Bursera graveolens) is a product that requires responsible global actors who can mindfully respect the entirety of its life-cycle: from its original context as a tree in the forest, to its role as a globally traded aromatherapy product around the world.
 It must be highly revered by those involved with its sourcing and distribution to ensure its long-term environmental conservation status through the responsible stewardship of its native forest lands.

 It is of critical importance that the conscious leaders in our niche space are driven by an authentic soul purpose, supported through the development of ethically & economically empowering business models, rather than the archaically outdated system of pillaging in reckless pursuit of profit.
 Unethical opportunists exist in every trade under the sun, and Palo Santo (Bursera graveolens) is no exception.
 When consumers demand a bottom dollar price for a commodity as environmentally delicate as Palo Santo (Bursera graveolens), and choose not to align with a more transparent source, this purchase decision ultimately fuels the illegal and unrighteous behavior of unethical companies who do not value our earth's natural habitats, nor the humane treatment of the human beings involved in their supply chains.

 Do you truly know your source?
 When customers who put their personal and professional trust in your business begin to ask you the most important questions, are you equipped with confident and educated answers?
-In the new age of commerce, transparency is one of the number one values driving the shift of consumer behavior.
+In the modern age of commerce, transparency is one of the number one values driving the shift of consumer behavior.

-As with any botanical, there are those who work consciously & there are those who simply do not care about the environment, a higher spirituality, or any type of connection with the product they are working with beyond its fundamental economic value.
+As with any botanical, there are those who work consciously & there are those who simply do not care about any type of connection with the product they are working with beyond its fundamental economic value.
 There has been a dramatic increase in the amount of third-party online resellers who have popped up over the past couple of years, including at the source in South America.
 While we adamantly support the mindful distribution of Palo Santo (Bursera graveolens) products, we have experienced first-hand the inauthentic motivation driving a number of these businesses.
 For those acting in an opportunist nature because they believe this product is a “quick sale” to turn “profit,” and treat it as merely such….we can say that only time will reveal their truth.

 As a consumer, one needs to carefully filter their sources to ensure they are aligned with a genuinely ethical company.
 This is true of not only Palo Santo (Bursera graveolens) products, but of any product in modern times.
 This can be difficult, as a number of these problematic actors will tell you whatever your ears need to hear in order to capture your business.
 “Sustainably Sourced” and “Ethically Wildcrafted” hold zero value if they are simply buzz terms being thrown around as a marketing ploy with no real action or information behind them.
 Do not be misled by companies online who lack genuine transparency.
 Have you sat face-to-face at the table with your vendor?
 Have you established healthy relationships that you know are respectfully built on conscious sourcing practices?
 Better yet, have you walked through the forests where your products are coming from & can confidently say you know exactly what’s going on with your source?
 While this may be true for a handful of individuals, the more common answer is probably not.
 It is simply not viable for many individuals and businesses due to the geographic, economic, and linguistic barriers necessary in order to do-so.
 This is the reason One Love Holistics: The Palo Santo Company exists.
 We are an experienced & trusted source through which one can be assured that all of their Palo Santo (Burserea graveolens) products are of conscious origin & made with love.
 For us, the value of environmentally conscious forestry practices & the humane treatment of our native community partners far outweigh the value of the dollar.